mattsgithub/ray/doc/source/ray-air/preprocessors.rst

     :start-after: __trainer_start__
     :end-before: __trainer_end__

-The  ``Preprocessor`` class with four public methods that can we used separately from a trainer:
+The  ``Preprocessor`` class with four public methods that can be used separately from a trainer:

 #. ``fit()``: Compute state information about a :class:`Dataset <ray.data.Dataset>` (e.g., the mean or standard deviation of a column)
    and save it to the ``Preprocessor``.
 This information is used to perform ``transform()``, and the method is typically called on a